On this page you will find:

 Academic institutions can subscribe to Mendeley's Institutional Edition which offers, among other features, information on research production (papers from the institution present in Mendeley) and detailed readership information (which papers Mendeley users from that institution are reading/bookmarking).

-Open ImpactStory and click 'Try it for free'.
-In the subsequent window, you are asked to create an account, which is free for the first 30 days.
-After creating an account, you can import your research output connected with your Google Scholar ID or ORCID.
+Open ImpactStory and click 'Login'to create an account.
+You can import your research output connected with your ORCID.
 If needed, you can add articles, datasets etc. by filling out the respective boxes.

-Instead of making your own impact report, you can also click on 'See an example profile' at the bottom of the main website.
+Instead of making your own impact report, you can also click on 'See an example profile' on the main website.
 You are then shown a sample page containing links to articles, a dataset, slides and a webpage.

 Each item in your collection will have information added as to how often it is viewed/saved/cited/discussed recommended by scholars (blue boxes) and by the public (green boxes).
 To view details on these metrics (including their sources) click either on one of the blue/green boxes or on the title of the item.
 Each metric also carries a percentile range, measured against a reference set of all papers indexed in Web of Science the same year.

-Tip: More information on creating a Google (Scholar) account and activating Google Scholar Citations, as well as on creating an ORCID, is available in the LibGuide Researcher profiles.
+Tip: More information on creating an ORCID is available in the LibGuide Researcher profiles.

 To view article level metrics in ImpactStory you need to make an impact report as described above under Author metrics.
 It is not possible to search for individual articles on ImpactStory.

-Another commercial provider of altmetrics data is Altmetric.
-Their distinctive 'Altmetric donut' with data on coverage of articles in social media, news outlets, blogs, as well as Mendeley readers, are included in various databases such as Scopus.
+Altmetric is a commercial provider of altmetrics data.
+Their distinctive 'Altmetric donut' with data on coverage of articles in social media, news outlets, blogs, Wikipedia etc, is included in various bibliographical databases, such as Dimensions.

 Altmetric also offers a free bookmarklet you can add to your browser, that gives altmetrics data for any DOI it detects on a webpage you are viewing.